 Earlier this spring, we became homeowners for the first time.
 Sometimes, I have to pinch myself because I still can’t believe that it is real.
 Home ownership means a lot to me and marks a major milestone: the end of my nomadic lifestyle.
-Up until this year, I was used to move frequently.
+Up until now, I was used to move frequently.
 Unlike other kids, I never had a childhood home to come back to (my parents are also globetrotters) nor a space to store sentimental objects.
 I had to rely on luggages and temporary storage from family and friends – thanks Dad and Pauline for your help during my various transitions.
 Home was where my family or my career was.

 Always on the go

 I personally find it exciting to discover new places.
 Getting a fresh start every 3-4 years was exhilarating because I could reset my life.
 On the flipside, it required a lot of efforts and patience to build and maintain relationships in all corners of the world.
 When you are the one leaving, you always have to make extra efforts.
-Unless you cultivate your relationships, people forget about you and some relationships eventually slowly dissolve.
+Unless you cultivate your relationships, people forget about you and some relationships eventually slowly fade away.

-But this move was different.
+But this move is different.
 I am finally settling down after years of traveling and I am committing... well, sort of!
 I no longer have an excuse to avoid hanging art on my walls and I can focus on integrating myself into the community.

 Home is where the heart is

 I always wondered where I would settle down and quite frankly, I never imagined that it would be in the Netherlands.
 Deep down, I always knew that France wouldn’t be "it" because the Parisian lifestyle doesn’t suit me.
 I do appreciate provincial life but the job market for my industry is smaller outside of the capital.
 Canada was a strong candidate; I love this country and it feels like home to me but the winters are long and harsh, and I couldn't imagine myself, as an old lady, facing the arctic cold and struggling with black ice.